There are no products in your shopping cart.

-The pilot will hopefully be running later this year and, if it is successful, could mean that the national screening programmes will soon be able to offer self-sampling to all women and this would be fantastic!
+The pilot will hopefully be running early next year and, if it is successful, could mean that the national screening programmes will soon be able to offer self-sampling to all women and this would be fantastic!

 We know that lots of people have questions about self-sampling and about this pilot, so hopefully the below will help.

 For many people, making or attending a cervical screening appointment can be really difficult.
 There are lots of reasons for this, such as availability of appointments, physical disability and past traumatic experiences.
 Self-sampling means women can take the test into their own hands and take a sample in the privacy of their own home.

 As you may be aware, the UK is currently moving to HPV primary testing (or screening) in the cervical screening programme.
 There will be no changes to cervical screening appointments in GP surgeries, but the sample taken will be tested for HPV first, rather than for cell changes (abnormal cells) first.
 You can read more about HPV testing here.

 You might be wondering why we are changing to test for HPV first.
 HPV causes 99.7% of cervical cancers, so testing for HPV means we can identify who is most at risk of developing cell changes or cervical cancer.
 This means we can give the right people the care they need as early as possible.
 We have more information about HPV.

 A self-sample will also test for HPV so it is the same as the new method of testing cervical screening samples.